pdhondt/nodejs-blog-site/README.md

 # nodejs-blog-site
-A basic blog website built with Node.js, Express and MongoDB
+A basic blog website built with Node.js, Express, ejs, MongoDB and Mongoose